There’s nothing quite like roasting marshmallows over an open fire, gazing up at the stars and sleeping among nature.

 Prep your food before you go

-Tucking into a delicious meal while surrounded by nature is amazing, particularly on a bright sunny day.
+Tucking into a delicious meal while surrounded by nature is amazing, particularly on a bright sunny autumn day.
 While this may be the case, the prep isn’t as enjoyable – especially if the facilities are lacklustre.

 Chop onions and veggies in advance, sealing them in lunchboxes so they’re ready to cook whenever you fancy.
 Bring along tinned foods such as beans and soup that can easily be heated up over items that go off quickly, like fresh meat.
 Plan out your meals and think about what can be done in advance so you can spend more of your time enjoying your trip.